SettRaziel/wrf_archlinux/README.md

     which cannot be found after upgrading the gcc-gfortran to 7.1.1-2.
 Even compiling WRFV3.9 and WPSV3.9 does not resolve this issue.
 * NCL: If you have problems with ncl and missing ssl libraries, use the nodap binaries
+* My model instability seems to result from the choosen model area.
+Considering posts from the WRF forum it is most likely caused by high orography near the model borders.
+Consider trying a model area with an island or a whole continent if your model runs fails shortly after the wrf.exe starts running.
+So you will have water near the boundaries.
+* Sometimes the virtual machine freezes when trying to make a model run.
+Looking on the last entries of the system log most of the time the machine freezes while loading input data via wget.
+I will investigate that further to correct that behavior.
+If you know more, feel free to contact me.

 # Todos:
 * generic file paths will be added later as shell parameters